-- The child feels loved and safe;
+- Your child feels loved and safe

 Focusing on these goals can help parents put aside their differences and create a plan that is best for their child.
 When a couple is unable to come to an agreement, a court will be required to create a custody arrangement, which takes a significant amount of control out of the hands of the parents.